Summary: in this tutorial, you’ll learn about PHP variable scopes, which specify the part of code that can access a variable.

 .

-The first variable is the global variable because we define it outside of a function.
+The first is the global variable because we define it outside a function.
 The $message

 variable that we define inside the function is the local variable.
-Even though these variables have the same name, they’re two different variables.
+Even though these variables have the same name, they’re different.

 PHP allows you to access a global variable within a function by using the global